If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 Additionally, there are a lot of free online practice tests and quizzes to gauge where you are in your preparation.

-If you are really feeling overwhelmed and alone, and not even sure where to start, consider booking a session with an experienced UBE tutor.
+If you are still feeling overwhelmed and alone and are unsure where to start, consider booking a session with an experienced UBE tutor.

 Taking care of yourself mentally and physically will help you manage your stress.
 Our physical health and mental health go hand-in-hand.
 Feeling good physically is great for morale as well.
 When you feel good, you will feel energized and motivated.